Books by Susan Breen

 About Susan Breen

-Susan Breen’s first mystery, Maggie Dove, is to be published by a digital imprint of Penguin Random House on June 14, 2016.
-The sequel, Maggie Dove’s Detective Agency, will be published on October.
-18, 2016.
+Susan Breen’s first mystery, Maggie Dove, was published by a digital imprint of Penguin Random House on June 14, 2016.
+The sequel, Maggie Dove’s Detective Agency, will be published on November, 8, 2016.
 Susan’s short stories and essays have been published by a number of magazines, among them Ellery Queen Mystery Magazine, American Literary Review and anderbo.com.
 One of her stories was selected for inclusion in Best American NonRequired Reading.
 She is also a proud finalist in the Writer’s Policy Academy Golden Donut story competition.
 Susan’s first novel, The Fiction Class, won a Washington Irving Award from the Westchester Library Association.
 Susan teaches creative writing at Gotham Writers in Manhattan.
 She’s also on the faculty of the New York Pitch Conference and New York Writers Workshop.
 She lives in a small village in the Hudson Valley with her husband, two dogs (cockapoos) and a cat.
 Her three grown children are flourishing elsewhere.

 Susan Breen: The Q&A